JetBrains/teamcity-documentation/topics/windows-tray-notifier.md

 <note>

-The Windows Tray Notifier is deprecated in favor of the Browser Notifier extension.
-The extension is available for Google Chrome, Microsoft Edge, Mozilla Firefox, and Opera.
-See the related [blog post](https://blog.jetbrains.com/teamcity/2020/05/new-teamcity-notifier-browser-extension/) on how to enable and use the extension.
+The Windows Tray Notifier is deprecated in favor of the [Browser Notifier extension](browser-notifier.md).

 </note>